Wayside School: Other media

+The first attempt to adapt the Wayside series was in 1987, when the American Broadcasting Company made it into a 23-minute live-action special.
 In 2005, Nelvana produced an hour-long television special loosely based on the books called Wayside: The Movie.
 The special was later spun off into a series titled Wayside, which aired on Nickelodeon (U.S.) and Teletoon (Canada) from 2007 to 2008.